zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 found, the remaining letters of the grid expose a secret message.

-In some word search puzzles, a limitation exists in the length of the hidden words, in that it should contain more than 2 characters, and the grid should have a fixed size of 10 x 10, or an equivalent length and width proportion (which this python implementation doesn’t have).
+In some word search puzzles, a limitation exists in the length of the hidden words, in that it should contain more than 2 characters, and the grid should have a fixed size of 10 × 10, or an equivalent length and width proportion (which this python implementation doesn’t have).